LucaSoprani/LucaSoprani/README.md

 ## 📬 Contact

 If you'd like to reach out, just click the icon below!
+Or right-click and copy the email address.

 <div align="center">
   <a href="mailto:luca48531@gmail.com">